-Treated well your leather products should last a lifetime - Our leathers age gently over time, colours naturally change and darken and each piece develops a distinct and unique character.
-Here are a few tips to keep you items looking at their best...
+Our leathers age gently over time, colours naturally change and darken and each piece develops a distinct and unique character.
+Here are a few tips to keep your items looking at their best...

-Breaking-in period - Leather is a natural product and after the tanning process some pieces may be slightly stiff to start with.
-The leather straps will soften up after a few weeks depending frequency of use.
+Leather is a natural product and after the tanning process some pieces may be slightly stiff to start with.
+The leather straps will soften up after a few weeks depending on frequency of use.
 Occasionally treat with a leather conditioner to maintain suppleness.

-Conditioning - Regular conditioning will prevent the leather from drying out and keep it supple, particularly if it has been exposed to long periods of hot sun or dampness.
-Always apply product to the cloth first rather than directly onto the leather and always test a small discrete area such as the base first.
+Regular conditioning will prevent the leather from drying out and keep it supple, particularly if it has been exposed to long periods of hot sun or dampness.
+Always apply product to the cloth first rather than directly onto the leather and always test a small discreet area.

-Marks and scratches - Natural finish leathers - rub with a little pressure from your finger which replaces the natural oils.
-Ink marks, grease and oil stains are usually not removable and should be left alone or taken a professional cleaner.
+Rub with a little pressure from your finger which replaces the natural oils.
+Ink marks, grease and oil stains are usually not removable and should be left alone or taken to a professional cleaner.

-Storage - Keep the dust bag your product came in for storage.
+Keep the cotton bag your product came in for storage.
 To prevent mildew, never use a plastic bag and store in a cool, dry place with air flow.
-If storing for a long period, undo strap buckles, fill with stuffing (such as bubble wrap) to help keep shape and prevent wrinkles and cracks.
+If storing for a long period, undo strap buckles, fill with stuffing (such as paper or tissue) to help keep shape and prevent wrinkles and cracks.